Whitechapel murders: Annie Chapman

 Annie Chapman, 47, lived in a lodging-house at 35 Dorset Street.

 The mutilated body of the fourth woman, Annie Chapman, was discovered at about 6:00 am on Saturday 8 September on the ground near a doorway in the back yard of 29 Hanbury Street, Spitalfields.
 Chapman had left her lodgings at 2 am on the day she was murdered, with the intention of getting money from a client to pay her rent.
 Her throat was cut from left to right.
 She had been disembowelled, and her intestines had been thrown out of her abdomen over each of her shoulders.
 The morgue examination revealed that part of her uterus was missing.
 The pathologist, George Bagster Phillips, was of the opinion that the murderer must have possessed anatomical knowledge to have sliced out the reproductive organs in a single movement with a blade about 6–8 in long.
 The idea that the murderer possessed surgical skill was dismissed by other experts.
 As the bodies were not examined extensively at the scene, it has also been suggested that the organs were removed by mortuary staff, who took advantage of bodies that had already been opened to extract organs that they could sell as surgical specimens.

 On 10 September, the police arrested a notorious local called John Pizer, dubbed "Leather Apron", who had a reputation for terrorising local prostitutes.
 His alibis for the two most recent murders were corroborated, and he was released without charge.
 At the inquest, one of the witnesses, Mrs Elizabeth Long, testified that she had seen Chapman talking to a man at about 5:30 am just beyond the back yard of 29 Hanbury Street, where Chapman was later found.
 Baxter inferred that the man Mrs Long had seen was the murderer.
 Mrs Long described him as over forty, a little taller than Chapman, of dark complexion and of foreign, "shabby-genteel" appearance.
 He was wearing a brown deerstalker hat and a dark overcoat.
-Another witness, carpenter Albert Cadosch, had entered the neighbouring yard at 27 Hanbury Street at about the same time, and heard voices in the yard followed by the sound of something or someone falling against the fence.
+Another witness, Albert Cadosch, a carpenter, had entered the neighbouring yard at 27 Hanbury Street at about the same time, and he heard voices in the yard followed by the sound of something or someone falling against the fence.